 Most notably the move to a multigenerational workforce is one of the biggest challenges facing companies and leadership teams.
 Managers will need to think about how they can bring these teams together, even if they are in physically distant spaces, to collaborate and meet shared goals.
 In many cases, that could mean placing more focus on achieving final results than guiding the specific steps workers take to get there.
 Leaders who are open to a high level transparency in their own work and possess strong problem-solving skills are likely to be the most effective in this new climate.

+Leaders must adjust to a greater emphasis on measuring the results of each initiative and hitting specific metrics.
 To get the best outcomes in these data-focused organizations, tomorrow's leaders will need to comprehend the ideas and visualizations presented by data scientists and apply their findings.
 Further, they are likely to have growing responsibility for the integrity and security of data, which are pressing concerns for businesses of all kinds.
 Managers must be attentive to how their teams are handling sensitive and private information, vigilant for any weaknesses that could lead to breaches.

 Finding strategic insights in complex data and working with advanced systems are only becoming more significant parts of the manager's role.
 Leadership development training is the perfect way to jump-start your management and leadership skills.
 New Horizons offers leadership training in Evolving into the Manager Role.
 This 3 day workshop is part of a curriculum from the Center for Leadership and Development powered by New Horizons.
 Participants will learn to identify and nurture talent in your team and build a management vision for success.
 You will practice planning and managing effective meetings and delegation.
 Find the next scheduled course date that fits your schedule or watch this free course demo of Evolving into the Manager Role.